gmondello/gmondello/README.md

 💬 Ask me about: developer experience, product management, the New Orleans Saints

 📫 You can get in touch with me on [linkedin](http://linkedin.com/in/gregmondello)

-⚡ Fun fact: I recently lived in Argentina for a few years where I learned spanish and played a lot of futbol.
-My wife and I have three kids 👦🏼👦🏾👧🏼 and three dogs 🐕‍🦺🦮🐶  😄